raspberrypilearning/python_scrolling/en/step_3.md

 --- /task ---

+Now, we will create the function that will draw a single star.
+Once we've done that, we can place our single star in lots of random places in the window.
+To make a 'star', we want to draw a single white ellipse, with no stroke, that is 5 pixels by 5 pixels.

 --- task ---
 **Create:** Find the line in your script that says `#draw_star() function goes here`.
 Underneath that line type: